 The universities of Florence don’t provide student halls.
 But they assist their students in finding suitable accommodation at discounted rates.
 But due to the high number of students looking for accommodation, the universities may not be able to assist everyone.

-Students often choose to rent a room or apartment with other students during their time at the university, to minimise costs and make new friends.
+Students often choose to find cheap student rooms for rent in Florence in the apartment with other students during their time at the university, to minimise costs and make new friends.

 In terms of location, Oltrano and Via Bolognese are two of the best Florence neighbourhoods for students who are on a budget.
 Oltrano is close to the city centre while Via Bolognese is located in the suburb.
 However, they’re both well-connected to the centre and the rest of the city by public transport.